lateralblast/just/README.md

 The script has the following workflow

-- Get some environmen variables
+- Get some environment variables
-- If givven no switches/parameters print help and exit
+- If given no switches/parameters print help and exit
 - Set defaults
 - Parse command line switches/parameters
 - If options switch has values process them